REZ

 25. "I Will Do My Last Singing" (4:27)

-A great retrospect of band whose career has spanned two decades.
-There is at least one song from every album on this disc.
-'Glenn''s Rap" and "Wend's Rap" are not music, but rather Glenn and Wendi sharing their testimony of how God has worked in their lives.
+'Glenn's Rap" and "Wend's Rap" are not songs, but rather Glenn and Wendi sharing their testimony with the crowd of how God has worked in their lives.
 "Bargain" is a The Who song, "Somebody to Love" is a Jefferson Airplane song.

 Lament Resurrection Band - Lament (Light) 1995